So

 I

-I bought this shiny red
+bought this shiny red pair of hydraulic control rods because

-I'd bought sight unseen because I mistakenly thought it was the other
+because I mistakenly thought it was the other type.
+I

-ones are hard to come by.
+hard to come by.

-When I had them side by side, I could see that the rods themselves
+When I had them side by side, I could see that the rods

-were the same length.
-Since I had a spare straight rod, I cut
+themselves were the same length.
+Since I had a spare

-the little stop peg and bent the rod to match the other one.
+straight rod, I cut off the little stop peg and bent the rod

-not 100% identical to the genuine rod, but it's mighty close--that's it
+genuine rod, but it's mighty close--that's it in the

 pictures, after I painted it with primer.
 It was fun making

-what I thought was a useless extra rod into the part I needed, and afterwards I re-sold those shiny red ones. |
+what I thought was a useless extra rod into the part I

 |

-end, but once I looked at it I figured I could make one to do the
+clamps onto the end, but once I looked at it I figured I

-enough.
-I had some sheet metal left over from working on the
+metal left over from working on the grille (below) and cut

-(below) and cut it and bent it to be a reasonable approximation of the
+it and bent it to be a reasonable approximation of the

-original, put it on my tractor, then sold the other arm and bracket.
+original, put it on my tractor, then sold the other arm and

-Didn't quite get all my money back, but it was pretty close. |
+bracket.
+Didn't quite get all my money back, but it was

 |